PeterZG/PeterZG/README.md

 ## ⚡ About Me

-- 🧑🏻 My name is Weihou Zeng, you can also call me Peter Parker！Spider Man!
+- 🧑🏻 My name is Weihou Zeng, but you can call me Peter Parker!
+(Or Spider-Man 🕸️)
-- 🔭 Working on Web3.0 and backend optimization projects.
+- 🔭 Diving into full-stack development, with a backend twist.
-- 🌱 Exploring AI basics and blockchain technologies.
+- 🌱 Exploring the basics of Web3.0, AI, and blockchain tech.
-- 💬 Let's discuss full-stack development and innovative tech.
+- 💬 Always up for a chat on backend optimization and innovative tech.

 ---